user-1221/home-pa-algo/docs/homepa_algo_walkthrough.md

 ### 5. Extending the Notebook

 1. **Adjust Parameters Quickly**
-   Update the sample `Suggestion` definitions to try new scores, base durations, or total durations.
+   Update the sample `Suggestion` definitions to try new scores or durations.
 Tweak `max_distance`, `permutation_limit`, and `TRAVEL_MINUTES_PER_DISTANCE` at the top of the code cell to explore different spatial constraints.

 2. **Inject New Data**
    Swap the sample lists for real inputs.
 The only requirement is that every suggestion and gap carries coordinates on the shared (0–10) grid.